 The Competition Board and the case handlers authorised by the board are entitled to request all information deemed necessary from all public institutions and organisations, undertakings and trade associations.
 Officials of these bodies, undertakings and trade associations are obliged to provide the necessary information within the period specified by the board.
 Failure to comply with a request for information may lead to a turnover-based fine of 0.1% of the turnover generated in the financial year preceding the date of the fining decision (or, if this is not available, the turnover generated in the financial year closest to the date of the fining decision).
-The minimum fine is currently TL 34,809.
+The minimum fine is TL 47,409 until 31 December 2022.
 Where incorrect or incomplete information is provided in response to a request for information, the same penalty may be imposed.